Blog-Post Content

 Fussen was a fifteen minute ride from the

 castle so obviously a haven for the tourists.
-It was a very picturesque town, much like Passau that I had passed through from Austria into Germany, here I was going back the opposite way,
+It was a very picturesque town, much like Passau that I had passed through from Austria into Germany, Austria

 This was at the border, a wonderfully green